stefanavey/cbb-jamboree-intro-to-r/chapter5.md

 ---
 title_meta  : Chapter 2
-title       : Challenge: Summarising Data description : Now at the end of our course, use what you know to take your data science investigatiosn to the next level!
+title       : Challenge: Summarising Data description : "Now at the end of our course, use what you know to take your data science investigatiosn to the next level!"

 --- type:NormalExercise lang:r xp: skills:
 ## Summarising Data I